ssu53/3d_protein_probing/README.md

 ### Convert PDB to PyTorch

+TODO: remove large proteins?
+Perhaps use length cutoff of 1500?

 Parse PDB files and save coordinates and sequence in PyTorch format while removing invalid structures.
 ```bash
 python scripts/pdb_to_pytorch.py \